Skip to content

 return tool_name not in non_cacheable

-Intelligent caching excludes tools with side effects or time-dependent results, preventing stale data while maximizing cache effectiveness for deterministic operations.
+Intelligent caching excludes data processing tools with side effects or time-dependent results, preventing stale data while maximizing cache effectiveness for deterministic data operations like schema validation and transformation rules.

 Intelligent Tool Caching Implementation

-The caching system balances performance gains with result freshness:
+The caching system balances performance gains with result freshness for data processing operations:

 start_time = time.time()